PNNL-Comp-Mass-Spec/Thermo-Peak-Data-Exporter/README.md

 Use `/MinMz` and `/MaxMz` to limit the m/Z range of the exported data

 Use `/MinSN` to specify a minimum signal to noise ratio (minimum S/N)

+Use `/LoadMethod:False` to disable loading the instrument method
+* This can be useful for corrupt .raw files

+Use `/LoadTune:False` to disable loading the tune data
+* This can be useful for corrupt .raw files

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf`
 * Define options using the format `ArgumentName=Value`